mariaarranz/Year_3_Group_Project/tRNA/readme.md

 - Normal_Tissues_Only.xlsx: file containing tRNA probe measurements and tRNA gene correponding to each probe for normal tissue samples from the brain, bladder, prostate, B cells and colon.

 #### B) tACI
-- Table_EV4_excel.xlsx : supplementary data from Eraslan et al (2019), saved to an Excel format for easier manipulation.
-Contains the gene name, Ensemble IDs, genomic and protein sequences for 11,575 genes.
+- Table_EV4.xlsx : supplementary data from Eraslan et al (2019), saved to an Excel format for easier manipulation.
+Contains the gene name, Ensemble IDs, genomic and protein sequences for 11,575 genes. (in folder "Excel_Files" when last checked)

 # Warnings